Joseph A. Hardy III: 84 Lumber

 During the 1970s, 84 Lumber's business grew and opened 229 stores.
 In 1984, the company undertook an expansion plan to open at least 30 new stores.
 Along with grand openings, stores were remodeled and renovated from no-frills lumber yards to new and improved building materials stores.
 In 1987, as the improvement plan generated success, the business opened their strict policy of cash-and-carry to options of using credit.

 Joseph Hardy's son, Joe Jr. worked his way up through the ranks and became Chief Operating Officer at 84 Lumber, however, he was passed over as successor of the company after he became affected by multiple sclerosis.
 He would get tired easily and have to go home at a reasonable time to sleep, Joseph Hardy viewed this as a flaw and fired his son.

 In 1992, after 34 years of running the company, Joe Hardy handed the daily responsibility of 84 Lumber to his daughter, Maggie Hardy Magerko, (later Maggie Hardy Knox) who had served as Executive Vice President.
 The company continued to expand, opening its 400th store in 1997.

 With Hardy Magerko as leader, 84 Lumber began targeting construction customers and thus added a professional sales force, consisting of 450 new sales representatives, to the team.
 While this proved to be successful, the company was still facing stiff competition from big-box retail stores and saw the need to expand into the growing do-it-yourselfers crowd.

 The company opened its first retail store, 84 Plus, in 1999.
 In an effort to appease the retail and professional customers, 84 Plus stores featured two separate sections dividing 12,000 supplies; one section was designated for contractors while the other section was designated for do-it-yourselfers.
 Over a hundred 84 Plus stores opened in the United States.

 The early 2000s proved to be successful for 84 Lumber.
 In 2002, the company hit record sales and in 2004, they opened 18 new stores.

 In 2008, however, 84 Lumber's profits plummeted when the housing market crashed and brought the building supplies market down with it.
 Vast spending and impulsive decisions contributed to a tough financial situation as well, placing 84 Lumber on the brink of bankruptcy in 2009.

 The situation for the company improved some years after the crash, as the market started to bounce back.
 With a restructuring of the workforce and the selling of company real estate, Hardy Magerko was able to turn the company around and increase sales 27 percent from 2012 to 2013.

-Because of his successful management of the company and his guidance to his daughter, Maggie, 84 Lumber is now the leading privately held building materials supplier to professional contractors and build-it-yourselfers in the United States.
+Following his management of the company and the transition to his daughter, Maggie, 84 Lumber became a privately held building materials supplier to professional contractors and build-it-yourselfers in the United States.